atomix/atomix-test/README.md

 ### Create a new test cluster

-To create a new test cluster, use the `setup` command:
+To create a new test cluster, use the `setup` command, providing a named configuration for the nodes to run:

 ```
-> atomix-test cluster my-cluster setup
+> atomix-test cluster -i my-cluster setup -c consensus
 my-cluster Setting up cluster
 my-cluster Creating network
 my-cluster Running container my-cluster-1